-We loved how Rose of Sharon adds height, scale, color, and a tropical look even in places that aren't so tropical (zone 5 anyone!) that we worked with a plant breeder to develop a new series with some notable improvements.
+We loved how Rose of Sharon adds height, scale, color, and a tropical look even in places that aren't tropical.
+(Zone 5 anyone!).
+These we worked with a plant breeder to develop a new series with some notable improvements.
 Here’s the story with Chateau™ Rose of Sharon (available in 4 colors–see below)/

-Rather than just having flowers at the ends of stems, this new series sports blooms that cover the stems from top to bottom for a super dazzling show.
+- This new series sports blooms that cover the stems from top to bottom for a super dazzling show.
+(Rather than just having flowers at the ends of stems.)

 Chateau™ Rose of Sharon thrives in zones 5 – 9 and is fast growing, reaching 6 ft. tall, 4 ft. wide.

-If you have a spot in full sun or partial shade that needs a tall beauty to serve as a colorful backdrop for other shrubs or as a sensational specimen plant, take a look at this Monrovia exclusive, introduced in 2019.
+If you have a spot in full sun or partial shade that needs a tall beauty, try this Monrovia exclusive.
+Introduced in 2019, this serves as a colorful backdrop for other shrubs or as a sensational specimen plant.

 A profusion of large, showy, rose-hued blooms each distinguished by a deep red-violet center.
-The rich color is especially vibrant when it back up against deep greens such as boxwoods in a formal garden and panicle hydrangeas in a more cottage design.
+The rich color is especially vibrant when it's back up against deep greens.
+For instance, boxwoods in a formal garden and panicle hydrangeas in a more cottage design.

-Every garden needs a bit of blue and the blue-violet with deep red-violet center hue here works so well in an ombre sort of arrangement with similar colors.
+Every garden needs a bit of blue and the blue-violet with deep red-violet center hue.
+This works so well in an ombre sort of arrangement with similar colors.
 Pair with lavender, blue hydrangeas, and catmint.

 Exquisite, white flowers with a deep red-violet center add stately elegance to an all-white garden.
 Surround with white roses, salvia, and jasmine (or play on the center with raspberry-toned monarda or coneflowers).

-Perhaps one of the best colors to show up against most house paint colors, brick, or natural finishes like cedar shake siding.
+Perhaps one of the best colors to show up.
+Especially against most house paint colors, brick, or natural finishes like cedar shake siding.
 Vibrant, clear pink flowers with a mesmerizing dark raspberry center adds a pop to any design.